mitre/sample-microsoft-windows-10-stig-overlay/README.md

 ```

-# Description: 'List of authorized users in the Backup Operators Group'
+# List of authorized users in the Backup Operators group
 backup_operators: []

-# Description: 'List of authorized users in the local Administrators group'
+# List of authorized users in the local Administrators group
 administrators: []

-# Description: 'List of authorized users in the local Administrators domain group'
+# List of authorized users in the local Administrators domain group
 administrators_domain: []

-# Description: 'List of temporary accounts on the system'
+# List of temporary accounts on the system
 temp_account: []

-# Description: 'List of emergency accounts on the system'
+# List of emergency accounts on the system
 emergency_account: []

-# Description: 'List of authorized users in the local Administrators domain group'
+# List of authorized users in the local Administrators domain group
 administrator_domain_group: []

-# Description: 'List of shared accounts on the system'
+# List of shared accounts on the system
 shared_accounts: []

-# Description: 'Set to true server has the ftp server role'
+# Set to true server has the ftp server role
 has_ftp_server_role: true

-# Description: 'Domain Controller forrest name'
+# Domain Controller forrest name
 forrest: ''

-# Description: 'Default administator account'
+# Default administator account
 admin_account: ''

-# Description: 'Set to true if the system is dedicated to the management of Active Directory'
+# Set to true if the system is dedicated to the management of Active Directory
 is_AD_only_system: false

-# Description: 'A list of all manually managed Application and Service account names'
+# A list of all manually managed Application and Service account names
 manually_managed_app_service_accounts: []

 ```